 G Adventures have extensive criteria for their tours which make their activities responsible and sustainable.
-The offer tours to every part of the world, covering many styles of travel.
+They offer tours to every part of the world, covering many styles of travel.

-Responsible Travel is a UK based tour company who work with operators all around the world that meet specific sustainable and responsible criteria.
+Responsible Travel is a UK based tour company that work with operators all around the world that meet specific sustainable and responsible criteria.

 - Select tour operators that are openly sustainable.

 - Avoid animal tourism that harms animals.

 - Consider visiting in the offseason.
 Over-tourism harms the local population.

 - Avoid tour companies and activities that harm local populations.